We are NBO, jewellery design Kenya, photography by Kreks Carter

-In collaboration with partners from the Kenyan and UK creative industries, the activity includes a local industry mapping, alternative sustainable materials research, fashion business support and incubation.
-This body of work forms a key part of the Fashion DNA programme run by British Council around the world.
+In collaboration with partners from the Kenyan and UK creative industries, the programme comprises of local industry mapping, alternative sustainable materials research, and creative enterprise support and incubation.

-Devloping an analysis of the needs within the current Kenyan fashion sector, British Council will develop a Needs Analysis report produced by East African Collective RW and independent UK research consultant Jan Miller .
-Supplementing this, a case study on one of Kenya’s oldest markets, Uhuru Markets will be developed in partnership with HEVA fund as well as an analysis of the potential use for alternative fibres and raw materials in Kenya led by the Kenyan chapter of Fashion Revolutionaries .
+To assess the needs of the Kenyan fashion sector, the project will deliver three research pieces: a Needs Analysis report produced by East African Collective RW and independent UK research consultant Jan Miller; a case study on Uhuru Markets, one of Kenya’s oldest markets, developed in partnership with HEVA fund; and an analysis of the potential use for alternative fibres and raw materials, led by the Kenyan chapter of Fashion Revolutionaries.

-The in-depth insight from these reports will inform the activity and future fashion programming for the British Council.
-Executive summaries and recommendations will be published and presented to relevant stakeholders in the fashion sector in Kenya to support the policy and advocacy needs of the sector.
+These reports will inform the British Council’s future Fashion programming.
+Executive summaries and recommendations will be shared with stakeholders in Kenya to support the local fashion sector’s policy and advocacy needs.

-The Fashion Revolutionaries team in Kenya are mapping out the fashion value chain to identify policy gaps that can benefit from sustainable practices.
-With support from the British Council, ITC SheTrades, the team hosted a structured dialogue that brought together stakeholders and generated conversation on meaningful improvements and policy recommendations.
+The Fashion Revolution team in Kenya is identifying policy gaps in the fashion value chain that would benefit from sustainable practices.
+With our support, ITC SheTrades hosted a structured dialogue to bring together stakeholders and generate conversation around meaningful improvements and policy recommendations.

-Building on this insight, the Fashion Revolutionaries team are researching the development of alternative fabrics that can stimulate local production and entrench sustainable production practices in Kenya’s growing economy.
-In this report, they will examine existing industries, explore the policy landscape on the fashion value chain and will share outcomes of their field research into alternative fibres and raw materials with potential for growth in Kenya.
+Building on this insight, the Fashion Revolution team in Kenya are researching the development of alternative fabrics that can stimulate local production and embed sustainable production practices within Kenya’s growing economy.
+The report will examine existing industries, explore the policy landscape on the fashion value chain, and share outcomes of their field research into alternative fibres and raw materials that are able to be grown in Kenya.

-Following this, a year long fashion incubator run in partnership by Metta Nairobi and Fashion Scout UK supports 11 designers’ working across footwear, clothing, textiles and jewellery to develop their brands by tackling growth-stage challenges.
-As part of the incubator, the designers will access and interact with a global network of fashion experts as well as take part in a virtual showcase led by a Kenyan creative team and one week residency in the UK in February during London Fashion Week 2021.
+Led by Nesta over ten days, 60 fashion businesses covering a variety of disciplines will take part in interactive exercises and peer-led activities.
+The fashion incubator, run by Metta Nairobi and Fashion Scout UK, will support 11 designers working across footwear, clothing, textiles and jewellery to develop their brands by tackling growth-stage challenges.
+The designers will be introduced to a global network of fashion experts and take part in a virtual showcase led by a Kenyan creative team, followed by a week-long residency in the UK during London Fashion Week 2021.

-Developed in response to COVID-19, Fashion Fridays is a series of online conversations with stakeholders from the fashion sectors in Kenya, Sub-Sharan Africa and the UK.
-Each discussion explores different perspectives on global issues including digital fashion, the second hand clothing market, sustainable textiles and building resilient businesses.
-'Fashion Fridays' as a term is linked to a recent government directive to all civil servants to wear “Made in Kenya” designs to work every Friday.
+Developed in response to COVID-19, Fashion Fridays is a series of online conversations with stakeholders from the fashion sector in Kenya, Sub-Saharan Africa and the UK.
+Each discussion explores perspectives on global issues including digital fashion, the second-hand clothing market, sustainable textiles and resilient business models.
+'Fashion Fridays' as a term is linked to a recent government directive inviting all civil servants to wear “Made in Kenya” designs to work every Friday.

-For further information as the programme progresses to explore how fashion can respond to local and global socio-envirometal challenges, please visit our East Africa Arts site.
+Explore how fashion can respond to local and global socio-environmental challenges over on the East Africa Arts website.